dockstore/dockstore-documentation/docs/getting-started/getting-started-with-galaxy.rst

 have tested it and are satisfied that it works the next step is to register it on Dockstore.

-Follow the :doc:`next tutorial <register-on-dockstore/>` to create an account on Dockstore and link third party services.
+If you haven't set up a Dockstore account follow the :doc:`next tutorial <register-on-dockstore/>` to create an account on Dockstore and link third party services, which includes GitHub.
+Otherwise follow the instructions for :doc:`workflow registration. <dockstore-workflows>`

 See Also
 --------